I am liking the kettlebell more and more.

 It was cool to play with them.

-I am starting to use them for injury recovery, mobility and for a workout.
+I am starting to use them for injury recovery, mobility, and a workout.

 Now Forest is an experienced kettlebell guy and he is going to share with you how you can use kettlebells for corrective exercise, enjoy.

 At first glance, a kettlebell (KB) looks like a cast-iron wrecking ball.